 “Have you faced a situation when you had to deal with conflicts and opposition?
 Did you manage to handle the conflict satisfactorily?”

 Right from our childhood, we face conflicts and struggles.
 So you need to be careful about the situation you will mention here.
 Stick to professional conflicts such as opposition from authorities or rivalry between batch mates to achieve a target, or describe a situation when you met with stiff opposition to your plans.
 You can describe the outcome of the conflict, highlighting your efforts and conflict-handling strategies.

 “Tell us about a time when you had failed to achieve what you set out to do.”

 This is a delicate one, where you have to reveal your failings but in a manner that ultimately showcases your maturity and learning from the failure.

 How will I prepare for competency-based interviews?

-Read the job description carefully and note down the specific requirements of skills and abilities listed in the advertisement.
+Read the job description carefully and note the specific skills and abilities requirements listed in the advertisement.
 Examples may be: